Galveston Economic Report

 The positive rate of change in Total Federal Receipts collected peaked in October 2005.
 The four years after that show the effect of the world-wide economic slowdown that preceded the financial crisis of 2007-2009, and then the crisis itself.
 Negative economic forces peaked in November 2009, and then the FED's unprecedented credit creation, in response to the crisis, allowed the economy to stage a dramatic recovery, but the rate of recovery peaked in June 2013 at a lower level of growth than that registered at the October 2005 peak.

 Although the amount of Total Federal Receipts collected has continued to grow after June 2013, as shown by the previous graph, this rate-of-change graph demonstrates that the growth rate has been contracting for the last 6+ years!
-In fact, the growth in Total Federal Receipts collected actually turned negative in December 2016, and bottomed in March 2017 at -1.25%; but it's back down to ONLY 0.53% in October!!
+In fact, the growth in Total Federal Receipts collected actually turned negative in December 2016, and bottomed in March 2017 at -1.25%; but then it was back down to an even lower -1.52% in January 2019!!